-Figure 23.1: Class Hierarchy for Smart Proxy Classes
+Figure 30: Class Hierarchy for Smart Proxy Classes

-If the method decides to create a smart proxy, it must instantiate a new smart proxy It must also set the delegate object using the set_delegate() operation which all proxies inherit from org.omg.CORBA.portable.ObjectImpl.

-3. In this example, each client only requires a single smart proxy object to manage all invocations on class NumberCruncher.
+- 2. The SmartNCFactory.New() method is called by Orbix Java to signal that a smart proxy can be created.
+Orbix Java passes it an object of type org.omg.CORBA.portable.Delegate.
+If the method decides to create a smart proxy, it must instantiate a new smart proxy It must also set the delegate object using the set_delegate() operation which all proxies inherit from org.omg.CORBA.portable.ObjectImpl. - In this example, each client only requires a single smart proxy object to manage all invocations on class NumberCruncher.
 The New() method first checks the member variable createProxy member variable to determine if it needs to create a smart proxy.

-If the value of this variable is false, the method simply returns null.
+If the value of this variable is false, the method simply returns null .
 This results in the invocation of the next smart proxy factory in the factory chain, or the creation of a default proxy object (if this is the last factory in the chain).